 Ideas end up going on the back burner.
-But that automatically marks them as not important.
+But that automatically marks them as unimportant.
 You don’t want that.
-Most back burner ideas get stuck there and never make it.
+Most back-burner ideas get stuck there and never make it.
 If you see that happening, it’s time to get more specific about time.

 Get specific about time

 The way to take this on is to get very specific about the time.

 If the reality is you can’t start something straight away, get an agreement on when you can start.
 Get a commitment to a time when decisions will happen.
 Make sure the timings are written down, and everyone knows what they are.